BleuLlama/Prosser/README.md

  - OnUnload()	- once, when the file is unloaded / player leaves
  - RoomDescription() - when the user types "look"
  - Poll()		- just before the command prompt is printed out
+ - Typed() 	- the user typed this.
+See above for more info

 Here is a list of expected structures in a room